Mirai Sentai Timeranger: Ayase

-Ayase is portrayed by Yūji Kido (城戸 裕次, Kido Yūji).
+As Time Blue, Ayase wields the Vol Pulser (ボルパルサー, Boru Parusā).

 Domon

 Domon/Time Yellow (ドモン/タイムイエロー, Domon/Taimu Ierō): A 22-year-old womanizer, formerly a professional grappler, who tends to overdo it sometimes.
 Domon was banned from professional fighting for never being on time for a match because he would chase after girls.
-Despite this, Domon has great respect for the rules and, after learning that Sion is an orphan, he sticks up for him and refuses to let anyone call him an alien.
-However, Domon, who comes from a large family, is the only one who truly misses the 30th century, and he has some resentment towards Ryuuya for trapping them in the 20th century.
-This results in him taking his frustrations out on Tatsuya when the four cadets first meet him due to his resemblance to Ryuuya.
-Although Domon works as the self-defense teacher at Tomorrow Research, he has no students.
-Domon argues with Ayase frequently due to the latter's humor towards his attitude on women.
+Despite this, he has great respect for the rules and, after learning that Sion is an orphan, sticks up for his youngest teammate and refuses to let anyone call him an alien.
+However, Domon, who comes from a large family, is the only one who truly misses the 30th century and harbors some resentment towards Ryuya for trapping them in the 20th century.
+This results in him taking his frustrations out on Tatsuya when the four cadets first meet him due to his resemblance to Ryuya.
+Although he works as the self-defense teacher at Tomorrow Research, Domon has no students.
+He argues with Ayase frequently due to the latter's humor towards his attitude on women.
 However, he does care about him deep down.
-An emotional Domon wanted Ayase to quit after learning about Ayase's illness, though he reluctantly accepts Ayase's choice of not wanting to quit the team.
-Later on, Domon falls in love with camerawoman Honami Moriyama.
-After his secret identity is revealed to her, the two start dating, and Domon eventually tells her that he comes from the 30th century.
+An emotional Domon wanted Ayase to quit after learning about the latter's illness, though he reluctantly accepts Ayase's choice of not wanting to quit the team.
+Later on, he falls in love with camerawoman Honami Moriyama.
+After his secret identity is revealed to her, the two start dating and Domon eventually tells her that he comes from the 30th century.
 After the future is changed in the finale, Domon learns that his ban is reduced to a one-year suspension from the ring, which was up by the time he returns to the year 3001.
-In the 20th century, Tatsuya came across an individual resembling Domon, who may be his ancestor.
-Domon reappears in Kaizoku Sentai Gokaiger, learning on the occasion that his love affair with Honami also produced a son, referred to as Domon Jr.